 By knowing how much money you have left in the “quality of life goals” and “just for fun” categories, you can budget better for these adventures and ensure you aren’t spending more than what you actually have in your bank account.

 Although this is a great system, the app definitely takes some getting used to.
-Fortunately, YNAB offers a one-month free trial to allow you to play with it and determine whether or not this type of budgeting system works for your needs.
+Fortunately, YNAB offers a 34-day free trial to allow you to play with it and determine whether or not this type of budgeting system works for your needs.
 The app also provides a lot of workshops and tutorials so you can learn more about the app and overall budgeting.